Michael Pedersen (cricketer): Danish captaincy

 In 2011, Pedersen was selected to captain Denmark's squad for the 2011 ICC World Cricket League Division Three tournament in Hong Kong, having replaced Frederik Klokker in the role.
 He made six appearances during the tournament, scoring 164 runs at an average of 32.80, with a high score of 78 not out.
 Denmark finished fifth in the tournament and were relegated to 2012 World Cricket League Division Four.
 Later in 2011, he captained Denmark in the European T20 Championship Division One which was held in Jersey and Guernsey, which Denmark won to qualify for the World Twenty20 Qualifier in the United Arab Emirates.

-The qualifier took part in March 2012, with Pedersen retained as captain in Denmark's fourteen man squad for the qualifier.
+The qualifier took place in March 2012, with Pedersen retained as captain in Denmark's fourteen-man squad for the qualifier.
 He made his Twenty20 debut during the tournament against Bermuda at the Sharjah Cricket Association Stadium.
 He made seven further appearances during the competition, the last of which came against Oman.
 He scored a total of 108 runs during the qualifier at an average of 15.42, with a high score of 38.
 He also took 2 wickets, at a bowling average of 63.00 and with best figures of 1/12.
 Denmark once again struggled during a qualifying tournament, finishing it in 16th and last place.

 In August 2012, he was selected as captain in Denmark's fourteen man squad for the World Cricket League Division Four in Malaysia.